nickdademo/redbook-data-grabber/README.md

 What?
 =====
 A graphical Python application which can automatically grab vehicle data (e.g. price, specifications, features etc.) from the Australian automotive website http://redbook.com.au.
+Vehicle images as well as page screenshots can also be grabbed.
 This data can then be exported to an Excel file.

 Why?
 ====